Permitting Process in Denmark

 Nord Stream 2 submitted the first EIA and a construction permit application for the route through the Danish territorial waters to the Danish Energy Agency in April 2017.
 The first application was withdrawn in June 2019, due to an amendment of the Continental Shelf Act that took effect on 1 January 2018.
 The amendment provides the Danish Ministry of Foreign Affairs the right to recommend, based on wide-ranging considerations, whether an application for infrastructure projects, such as gas transmission pipelines traversing territorial waters shall or shall not be further handled by the Danish Energy Agency.

 Based on the survey works, engineering and environmental assessments carried out, a viable alternative route was identified outside Danish territorial waters only passing through the Danish exclusive economic zone north-west of Bornholm.
-On 10 August 2018 Nord Stream 2 submitted an application for construction together with an Environmental Impact Assessment (EIA) for the alternative route north-west of Bornholm (North-Western Route).
+In August 2018, Nord Stream 2 submitted an application for construction together with an EIA for the alternative route north-west of Bornholm (North-Western Route).